kristiania-kws2100-2025/kws2100-kartbaserte-websystemer/exercises/EXERCISES.md

 9. In GitHub go to Pull requests and press New pull request
 10. The other developer can now view the pull request, comment and ultimately merge the pull request into main
 11. GitHub Actions will build the project based on which trigger (`on`) rules you have defined.
 You should try to customize this to only deploy when the pull request is merged
+12. To avoid commiting changes with TypeScript errors, you can install [Husky](https://typicode.github.io/husky/) which runs `npm test` for you before each commit
+    1. `npm install -D husky`
+    2. `npx husky init`

 ### Develop a feature on a branch

 1. Create a new branch (as in the last step)
-2. Right-click the `main` branch in the Git Windows and select "New branch from main..."
-3. Enter a branch name
-4. Develop the [FilterableProductTable](https://react.dev/learn/thinking-in-react#step-3-find-the-minimal-but-complete-representation-of-ui-state) feature in the React tutorial
+2. Develop the [FilterableProductTable](https://react.dev/learn/thinking-in-react#step-3-find-the-minimal-but-complete-representation-of-ui-state) feature in the React tutorial
-5. Commit and push as normal
+3. Commit and push as normal
-6. Create a pull request, do a code review and merge the pull request
+4. Create a pull request, do a code review and merge the pull request

 ### Implement multiple languages by using TypeScript